-We know that farmers and rural communities deal with a range of on-farm challenges, including drought.
-Impacts drought can affect our communities, agriculture, economy and health.
-With many regions across Australia experiencing significant and prolonged drought there is a range of support services available that may help you.
+Our farmers and rural communities face a range of on-farm challenges, from drought to bush fires.
+Impacts can affect our communities, agriculture, economy and health.
+We dedicate this page to providing a range of support services and initiatives available that may help.

 Support for fire affected farmers

 - Rural Business Support are available to assist and support businesses as they recover from the bushfires on 1800 836 211.